-DEPARTMENT OF BUSINESS ADMINISTRATION GORDON W. MCCLUNG, Ph.D., CHAIR
+DEPARTMENT OF BUSINESS ADMINISTRATION MELINDA F. WALLS, J.D., CHAIR

-For information on the University's graduate programs in business administration (i.e., M.B.A.), see page 299.
+For information on the University's graduate programs in business administration (i.e., M.B.A.), see page 303.

-The vision of the Business Administration Department is to provide Southwestern Pennsylvania with a Christian business school that is widely recognized for delivering practical and engaging degree programs and learning opportunities that enhance the practice of business in our community, our state, our region, and our world.
+The vision of the Department of Business Administration is to provide a Christian business school that is widely recognized for integrating faith, learning and serving by delivering practical and engaging degree programs.